usgs/water-datapreptools/README.rst

 Acknowledgments
 ---------------
-The authors thank Moon Kim (USGS) for his comments on an early version of this code.
+The authors thank Moon Kim (USGS) for his comments on an early version of this code and Tara Gross (USGS) for her software release reviews.

 Disclaimers
 -----------